 This project involves a group of researchers working in five academic disciplines (Computer Science, Crime Science, Business, Engineering, Behavioural Science) at six UK research institutes (University of Kent, University of Surrey, UCL, University of Warwick, University of Birmingham, and TRL Ltd).
-It has an overall budget of £~1.1m, with 80% (£~881k) funding from Engineering and Physical Sciences Research Council (EPSRC).
+It has an overall budget of £1.1m, with 80% (£881k) funding from the Engineering and Physical Sciences Research Council (EPSRC).
 It is part of Phase 2 of RISCS (Research Institute in Science of Cyber Security).
 It started in April 2017 and will last for 24 months (with potential extension due to late start of main RAs).
-Click the head line at the top of the page for a public-facing summary of the project.
-For more technical details, see Research page.
+For more technical details, see its Research page.

 Researchers and practitioners have acknowledged human-related risks among the most important factors in cybersecurity, e.g. an IBM report (2014) shows that over 95% of security incidents involved "human errors".
 Responses to human-related cyber risks remain undermined by a conceptual problem: the mindset associated with the term 'cyber'-crime which has persuaded us that that crimes with a cyber-dimension occur purely within a (non-physical) ‘cyber’ space, and that these constitute wholly new forms of offending, divorced from the human/social components of traditional (physical) crime landscapes.
 In this context, the unprecedented linking of individuals and technologies into global social-physical networks – hyperconnection – has generated exponential complexity and unpredictability of vulnerabilities.